 'In other words, as Ayurveda states so beautifully, ideally food is medicine and medicine is food.
 Supplements are not food.'

-However, as with most foods, take care to look for turmeric powders prepared using organic methods.
-Make sure no additives or genetically modified ingredients (GMO’s) have been used in the process.
-Is the turmeric powder ground from pure rhizomes raised on organic farms?
-Is the powder 100% raw?
+- Can you see the amount of curcumin?
 Be aware that Indian turmeric is considered the best in the world, with the highest stores of curcumin.
 However, as always, there is variation in quality even in the best.
 A good rule of thumb is to look for turmeric where the minimum amount of curcumin is noted on the label.
 5g of curcumin per 100g of turmeric powder is great!

 Turmeric tea recipes and other ideas for how to use turmeric

 Turmeric is a very easy and versatile ingredient for your kitchen.
 Add it to your scrambled eggs, smoothies, and soups.
 Use in curries and stews.
-Make a turmeric golden milk – a version of those now-ubiquitous turmeric lattes.
-Mix powdered turmeric, powdered ginger, any milk, and raw honey.
-Nutmeg, cinnamon, and cardamom optional but delicious!
+Make a turmeric golden milk by mixing powdered turmeric, powdered ginger, any milk, and raw honey.
+Nutmeg, cinnamon, and cardamom are optional but delicious!

-But turmeric tea is the classic.
+Above all, turmeric tea is the classic.
 Heat makes curcumin more bioavailable, and tea is easy and healthy to drink throughout the day.
 It tastes lovely and cleansing.
-Here is a very simple recipe for basic turmeric tea.
-Ideally, you will improve on it through experimentation!
+Here is a very simple recipe for basic turmeric tea; adapt, explore and add to it as you please.

 Turmeric tea recipe